spartacoos/spartacoos/README.md

 - 🌱 I’m currently learning **Rust**

-- 👨‍💻 All of my projects are available at [spartacoos.github.io](spartacoos.github.io)
+- 👨‍💻 Soon all of my projects will be available at [spartacoos.github.io](spartacoos.github.io)

 - 💬 Ask me about **AI/Graphics in either Rust or Python**